 - Central GST

 1% TDS is required to be deducted under both the CGST and the SGST Act and therefore the total TDS to be deducted is 2%.
 In case of an inter-state transaction, IGST would be levied and 2% TDS would be levied in this case as well.

 In case the above supplier makes an inter-state supply, TDS @2% i.e Rs.
-20 would be required to be deducted and deducted with the Govt.
+20,000 would be required to be deducted under the GST Act and deposited with the Govt.

 The value for the purpose of computing the amount of TDS shall not include 18% GST.

 Purpose of Introduction of TDS on GST

 The concept of TDS on GST was initially introduced in the Income Tax Act and has now been introduced in GST as well.
 The purpose of introduction of TDS on GST is only to enable the govt to have a trail of transactions and to monitor and verify the compliance.

 It acts as a powerful instrument to prevent tax evasion and expands the tax net, as it provides for the creation of an audit trail.